Lay3rLabs/wavs-safe/components/wavs-agent/README.md

 The WAVS Agent is built around a few core components:

-- **Context**: Stores configuration, contracts, messages, and system prompts.
+- **Context**: Stores configuration, contracts, and chat messages for the LLM conversation.
 This simplified structure makes it easier to customize and extend the agent's capabilities without being tied to specific use cases like DAOs.

 - **LLM Client**: Handles interactions with language models (supports OpenAI and Ollama).
 The client abstracts away the differences between various LLM providers, offering a consistent interface.